yereverluvinunclebert/transparent-Cairo-VB6/README.md

 Status:

-BASIC.
-Puts multiple images on screen using GDI+ with a right click menu on an invisible VB6 form using an image class that encapsulates the properties of each image.
-Next stage adding event handling to each layer next then hit-testing and click-through through transparent areas to layers below
+BASIC test program - Puts multiple images on screen using GDI+ with a right click menu on an invisible VB6 form using an image class that encapsulates the properties of each image.

+Currently adding event handling to each layer comprising the 'desktop widget'.
+Next will be hit-testing and click-through through transparent areas to layers below.